This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 The ErgoPouch 3.5 is an affordable sleeping bag for baby that’s suitable for camping in warmer weather.
 It’s a wearable sleeping bag that also converts to a baby sleep suit with legs (a great option for toddlers who want to walk around in their sleeping bag).
 The shoulder and arm panels have some stretch for extra comfort during the night (a huge plus for wiggly sleepers).
 I also love that this toddler sleeping bag is car seat friendly and can be used with a 5-point-harness when not camping.

-Cons: The biggest con to this sleeping bag is that it’s all cotton.
-That means that if it gets wet during the night, it will stay wet and keep your baby cold.
+Cons: The biggest con to this baby sleeping bag is that it’s all cotton.
+That means that if it gets wet during the night on a camping trip, it will stay wet and keep your baby cold.
 This could be a major problem if bad weather or rain rolls in when you’re camping with baby.
 This baby camping sleeping bag is also only suitable for warm weather camping with kids.

 Best Sleeping Bags For Toddlers